WJEC and its Customers

 - Through customer service surveys, WJEC periodically seeks the views of centres about the range, quality and delivery of services provided.

 Suggestions for improvements to WJEC services are always welcome.
 A list of useful contact points is given below.
-All complaints and suggestions will receive a prompt response.

 If this response is not considered satisfactory, the complaint about WJEC service will be considered by an independent member of staff not connected with the issue concerned.